kitshinghk-crypto/ches2016/aes_jitter/README.md

 To eliminate jittering, the parts of trace belongings to subbytes are extracted before performing CPA.
 The extraction is performed using numpy correlate function.

 The following picture shows part of 2 traces.
+As random jitter are inserted during the sub bytes process, shifts are observed.
 ![img1](lotjitter_trace.png)

 The following picture shows the extract of 2 traces.